-The Therapeutic High School program (THS) is designed to provide educational services to students in grades 9-12 who cannot be educated in a public school setting due to significant difficulties that may include behavioral disregulation, neurological and/or emotional impairment.
-THS students may also present with learning difficulties and/or social challenges which interfere with their academic and social success.
+The Summit High School program is designed to provide educational services to students in grades 9-12 who cannot be educated in a public school setting due to significant difficulties that may include behavioral disregulation, neurological and/or emotional impairment.
+Summit students may also present with learning difficulties and/or social challenges which interfere with their academic and social success.

 A high staff to student ratio provides a safe, structured, predictable environment.
 The curriculum focuses on project-based, differentiated learning that incorporates those skills necessary to successfully function independently in life.
 Positive behavioral supports are used with a focus on self-reflection and goal setting to help students develop self-esteem and to develop coping skills that can be carried over into real life situations.